ts4z/barge-rulebook/src/mexican-poker.md

 # Mexican Poker

+## TLDR

+Five-card stud variant, played with a stripped deck with an added joker.
+A flush beats a full house here.
+Straights skip the missing cards.

 ## Forced Money

 The game is played with antes and a button which rotates clockwise after each